-Students may request a course extension from the beginning of week 12 through the end of week 14 of the trimester via a Google Form made available by the registrar's office located on the Registration page on MCU's website.
+Students must request a course extension from the beginning of week 12 through the end of business day of week 14 via a Google Form made available by the Registrar's office located on the Registration page on MCU's website.
+If the student does not request the extension y the deadline the student will be assigned the final grade they earned at the end of the term.

 - Students must acknowledge that they have met the eligibility requirements for an extension. - Registrar will review, then put approved students into the E course no later than the end of the day Tuesday of week 15. - If the course will be expiring during an exam retake period, a course extension will be given with the normal extension timeframe, as per the Course Extension policy, unless otherwise declined by the student.
-The course extension will automatically be given by the Registrar with the normal course extension policy unless the student requests otherwise.

 If the student does not want the course extended, and would rather retake the class, the student will need to notify the Registrar by email.
 Extensions given for clinical competency written exams will automatically be given by the Registrar to the end of the first week, Friday, of the following term.
 This is due to Phase Advancing requirements and the course add/drop deadline.
-If the student does not want the course extended, and would rather retake the class, the student will need to notify the Registrar by email.

 - Once the Registrar enrolls the student into the extended course, the final review for the extension eligibility is done by the faculty member prior to the end of week 15 of the term.
 If a student has not met eligibility requirements, faculty will email the Registrar and copy the student, the Registrar will then remove the student from the class and confirm with the student via email.
-If the student does not request the extension by the deadline, the student will be assigned the final grade they earned at the time the course expired (i.e., end of trimester). - The extension gives the student three (3) additional weeks into the subsequent trimester to complete remaining course work.
-The break between trimesters can be used to complete course work. - o If there are course prerequisite issues, students will automatically be removed from those courses by the Registrar's office when the course extension is processed.
+If the student does not request the extension by the deadline, the student will be assigned the final grade they earned at the time the course expired (i.e., end of trimester). - If there are course prerequisite issues, students will automatically be removed from those courses by the Registrar's office when the course extension is processed.
 Students can add or drop courses during the next add/drop period.
 Please refer to the Student Handbook for more information on this policy

-For Summer and Fall 2022 Trimester, the extension expires at the end of the extension period on Friday at 11:59 PM MT.
+For Fall 2022 Trimester, the extension expires at the end of the extension period on Friday at 11:59 PM MT.

-For Winter 2023 Trimester onward, the extension period will end at 11:59 PM MT the day before the new term begins.
+From Winter 2023 Trimester onward, the extension period will end at 11:59 PM MT the day before the new term begins.